 10th cent.
 From Latin caballus 'id.'

 Of non-Indo-European origin.
-Borrowed from an unknown language from Asia with the root *kab- (compare Turkish käväl "horse;" Russian kobýla "mare;" Old Church Slavonic koņь "horse").
+Borrowed from an unknown language in Asia with the root *kab- (compare Turkish käväl "horse;" Russian kobýla "mare;" Old Church Slavonic koņь "horse").
 Further consider Semitic words for camel with a structure *gam- (Hebrew gāmāl), hypothesized to be borrowed from an unattested Sumerian word.

 Also the origin of the surnames Caballero, Caballeros, first given to horsemongers.

-Hellenic: Ancient Greek καβάλλιον (kabállion) "workhorse"
+Ancient Greek καβάλλιον (kabállion) "workhorse"